 Using Laborers For Christ for Your Ministry

-Your ministry will be lead by well-qualified Laborers For Christ members.
-They bring experience and expert knowledge in construction, typically cutting the project management costs 10% to 30%.
-Laborers For Christ can also update existing facilities, helping you acquire tax credits, money and energy savings.
+Laborers For Christ members bring experience and expert knowledge in construction, typically cutting the project management costs 10% to 30%.
+Laborers For Christ can also update existing facilities, helping you acquire tax credits, and/or money and energy savings.
 Read the EPA's publication specifically for congregations, "Putting Energy into Stewardship," for project ideas, potential savings and tips for going "green."

 In order to sign up for a project, you must be an Active Laborer.
-To become Active, please fill out the LFC Application and return it to the St. Louis office.
+To become Active, please fill out the Laborers For Christ Application and return it to the St. Louis office.

 The project list below may contain projects that have started and need additional Laborers.
 Click on a project to sign up.